 - a deferral of auditing, assurance, or financial reporting or review requirements

-- use of electronic means to do any matter listed in the section above
+- use of electronic means to do any matter listed in section 10(2) of the legislation

 - the purpose or objects of the entity